Here are some FAQ about eyelash extensions…

 I have made a booking to have eyelash extensions put on.
 Is there anything I need to do beforehand?

 The main thing is to have clean eyes and eyelashes, free of makeup – especially mascara.
 Some mascaras contain oils that can prevent eyelash extensions bonding correctly.
 Be sure to use an oil-free makeup remover if removing makeup, and don’t use any oil or petroleum based products on or around the eye area for 48 hours prior (such as Vaseline or moisturizers).
-Do not have your eyelashes permed – it is very difficult for us to apply extensions on lashes which have been permed within the last 3 months, as often the extensions will not bond correctly.
+Do not have your eyelashes permed – it is very difficult for us to apply extensions on lashes which have been permed within the last 2-3 months, as often the extensions will not bond correctly.
+If you have had a more gentle lash lift which has dropped, that should be ok.

 Can I bring my (small) children to the appointment?

 We highly, highly recommend against it.
 The environment is serene and quiet, some rooms are shared (although quite private) and it is really not the ideal environment for small children at all.
-Additionally, as your eyes must remain closed for the duration of the treatment, and your technician will be focusing on you – there will be no supervision for your children, which could be dangerous!
+Most importantly, as your eyes must remain closed for the duration of the treatment, and your technician will be focusing on you – there will be no supervision for your children, which could be dangerous!
 Our insurance does not cover unattended children in the salon, and we would hate for anything to happen – like all beauty salons, there are things like hot wax, chemicals, sharps and dyes that are not good for little people to get their hands on.
-My suggestion (as a mother of a busy and noisy 3 year old) is that you try to find a time where you can come with a friend who is also in the same predicament, and schedule your appointments one after the other so you can each enjoy some quiet lash time.
-There is a wonderful park (Camperdown Memorial) just behind the Newtown salon, and Parramatta Park is a short walk away from our Parramatta salon – there are also lots of kid friendly cafes near both salons – lots of things to entertain kids with whilst you wait for each other.
-Everyone will be happier that way!
+For safety reasons, unattended small children in the salons are not permitted, and if they are brought in we will probably not be able to continue with the appointment.

 Can I wear eye makeup with my eyelash extensions?

-Yes, you can.
-Eyeliner and eye shadow are fine – you just need to be a little gentle.
+Yes, you can – as long as it is lash safe – which means oil-free and very low in glycol/glycerin.
+Liquid/pen style as long as oil-free, is ok and we stock some excellent ones in salon.
+Powder-type eyeshadows are fine.
 We don’t recommend that you apply mascara to your eyelash extensions, as this can cause them to clump together and may contain oils that weaken the adhesive bond on your eyelash extensions, so they will not last as long.
-If you are intent on wearing mascara, Lash Lady stocks Max2 Volume Up mascara made specifically for use on eyelash extensions – see our **heavy mascara usage is not recommended – we may not be able to infill your extensions if there is too much mascara coating the lashes, and may need to apply a new set**
+If you are intent on wearing mascara, Lash Lady stocks Max2 Volume Up mascara made specifically for use on eyelash extensions – but we DONT recommend using it on Volume or Hybrid lashes as it closes up the fans and they will just end up looking like classic lashes coated in mascara **heavy mascara usage is not recommended – we may not be able to infill your extensions if there is too much mascara coating the lashes, and may need to apply a new set**

 What about removing eye makeup?